That's What You Get

 "That's What You Get" is a song by American rock band Paramore from their second studio album, Riot!
 (2007).
 It is the second Australian single, third American single and the fourth UK single.
 The song was released to modern rock radio on March 25 and to contemporary hit radio on April 22 in the US.
+It is notable for being the only song on the album co-written by touring guitarist Taylor York, who would become an official member of the band following its release.

 "That's What You Get" was released digitally as an extended play in April 2008 and physically as a CD single in May 2008.
 The song is featured as a playable track in the video game Rock Band 2.

 The song was certified Platinum in the United States on March 24, 2016, selling over 1,000,000 copies.
 "That's What You Get" enjoyed crossover success on the radio, peaking higher on the pop-based Mainstream Top 40 chart than Alternative Songs.

 Composition

-Stylistically, "That's What You Get" has been labeled as pop rock, pop punk, power pop, and emo as well as having influences from funk and disco music.
+Stylistically, "That's What You Get" has been labeled as pop rock, pop-punk, power pop, and emo as well as having influences from funk and disco music.
 Jonathan Bradley from Stylus Magazine described the song as containing a "relentless assault of sugar-sweet riffs and soaring choruses".